-- Physics (topics must include sound waves, heat, light, and motion)

-- Communication (oral and written)
+- Physics (topics must include sound waves, heat, light, and motion) - o Communication (oral and written) - Mathematics (college algebra or higher-level course) - o Human Anatomy & Physiology

-- Mathematics

-- Human Anatomy & Physiology

 Advanced Placement & Credit Granting

 There is a \$75 non-refundable service charge for transfer credit evaluation.
 Transfer credit evaluations are upon program acceptance.
 All decisions on transfer credit or experiential learning are final.
 Students can be granted credit up to 75% of the total hours in the program.